RASH FIELD PARK

 A dynamic playground for kids of all ages, this space is headlined by two wooden towers reaching over 30 feet in the air!
-The kinetic playground will inspire adventure through active play while reducing childhood obesity.
-The kinetic playground is designed by Natural Learning Initiative, a leader in childhood development and age-appropriate play.
+The adventure park will inspire adventure through active play while reducing childhood obesity.
+The adventure park is designed by Natural Learning Initiative, a leader in childhood development and age-appropriate play.

 A place to relax and take in the waterfront views!
 Tree cover will provide a cool respite, while a working stormwater feature will collect runoff and provide an educational experience for local science classes.
 Porch swings that overlook the Inner Harbor will quickly become one of the most popular features at Rash Field Park.